 Fortunately, you can solve arguments in a number of ways without becoming angry and

 destructive.
 Remember that, despite your differences, you love and respect each other.

-The viewpoints of everyone in the family are worth hearing and need to be acknowledged.
+The viewpoints of everyone in the family are worth hearing and need to be respected.

-The first step is for each family member to do his or her best to listen carefully
+The first step is for each family member to do their best to listen carefully to the

-to the others.
-Calmly try to clarify the differences in the argument, taking the time
+others.
+Calmly try to clarify the differences in the argument, taking the time to

 Define the conflict and frame it so that it’s you and your partner or family vs. the

 problem, not you against your partner or children.